Communist Party of Turkey (historical): Early history

 The party was formed by individuals who believed that the Ottoman Empire could no longer support its people, especially after the First World War.
 Its founding members were united in ending social injustice and economic inequality amongst the empire's citizens, and to drive out the Western powers carving up Anatolia among themselves.
 Other notable members who played important roles in the TKP include Fuat Sabit and Şefik Hüsnü.
-Meanwhile Nâzım Hikmet, the Turkish poet and intellectual, was active in the Communist world and the TKP, meeting and working with individuals such as Vâlâ Nureddin, Ahmet Cevat, and Şevket Süreyya Aydemir.
+Meanwhile, Nâzım Hikmet, the Turkish poet and intellectual, was active in the communist world and the TKP, meeting and working with individuals such as Vâlâ Nureddin, Ahmet Cevat, and Şevket Süreyya Aydemir.
 Most of the party's members were learned individuals, and they did not belong to the military wing of the Ottoman Empire.
 Even at the lowest levels of the party, the members were Turkish nationalists who, after the October Revolution of 1917 in the Russian Empire, became heavily tied to the Communist Party of the Soviet Union (CPSU).
 Hüsnü was inspired by the events of the 1905 Russian Revolution, and he adopted leftist ideology and viewpoints as a result.

-Following the 1925 Sheikh Said Rebellion, the TKP was banned in the country.
+Following the 1925 Sheikh Said rebellion, the TKP was banned in the country.
 Ismet İnönü, then the Prime Minister of Turkey, lead preparations for the government's response to the rebellion.
-He took the Sheikh Said Rebellion as an opportunity to crack down on all opposition that he deemed to be a threat against the new Turkish government, with the passing of the Law for the Maintenance of Order (Ottoman Turkish: Takrir-i Sükûn Kanunu).
+He took the Sheikh Said rebellion as an opportunity to crack down on all opposition that he deemed to be a threat against the new Turkish government, with the passing of the Law for the Maintenance of Order (Ottoman Turkish: Takrir-i Sükûn Kanunu).
 Turkey thus became a one-party state and the TKP was forced to go underground after they were banned.

-After its foundation, the party was recognized as section of the Communist International.
+After its foundation, the party was recognized as section of the Communist International (Comintern).
 The founding of TKP occurred in the midst of the Independence War, following the defeat of the Ottoman Empire in the First World War.